 OpNom: Cardio Ox

 NASA Johnson Space Center, Human Research Program, Houston, TX, United States

 National Aeronautics and Space Administration (NASA)

 Human Exploration and Operations Mission Directorate (HEOMD)

 Scientific Discovery, Earth Benefits, Space Exploration

 Previous ISS Missions

 - Future human space travel will primarily consist of long duration missions onboard the International Space Station or exploration class missions to Mars, its moons, or nearby asteroids.
 These types of missions may increase the risk of increased oxidative damage and inflammation primarily from radiation, but also from psychological stress, reduced physical activity, diminished nutritional standards and, in the case of extravehicular activity, increased oxygen exposure.
 There is evidence that increased oxidative damage and inflammation can accelerate the development of atherosclerosis.
-This study will inform Space Medicine about the potential long-term effects of space flight (5 yrs post-landing) on cardiovascular health.
+This study will inform Space Medicine about the potential long-term effects of space flight (5 years post-landing) on cardiovascular health.

-The investigation intends to provide a greater understanding of space-related cardiovascular disease risk, specifically to identify and validate markers and indices of increased cardiovascular health risk during and after long-duration spaceflight.
+- The investigation intends to provide a greater understanding of space-related cardiovascular disease risk, specifically to identify and validate markers and indices of increased cardiovascular health risk during and after long-duration spaceflight.

 - The experiment is designed to determine whether markers of oxidative stress and inflammation in the blood and urine are elevated in astronauts participating in long-duration space flight and whether there are concomitant changes in arterial structure and function.
 Specifically, this study seeks to clarify the previously conflicting observations regarding oxidative stress and inflammation during and after space flight and relate these to long-term changes in vascular structure and function which might predict future development of atherosclerosis in astronauts.